apache/couchdb/INSTALL.Unix.md

 To build the documentation, you should have the following installed:
  * Python Sphinx (>=1.5)        (http://pypi.python.org/pypi/Sphinx)

 It is recommended that you install Erlang OTP R16B03-1 or above where possible.
-You will only need libcurl if you plan to run the JavaScript test suite.
-And help2man is only need if you plan on installing the CouchDB man pages.
 Python and Sphinx are only required for building the online documentation.
 Documentation build can be disabled by adding the `--disable-docs` flag to the `configure` script.

 ### Debian-based Systems